coppolaemilio/gamemaker-godot-dictionary/readme.md

 return argument0 + argument1;
 ```

-GDScript: Create a function when needed
+GDScript: Inside a node's code
 ```gdscript
 func add_numbers(argument0, argument1):
     return argument0 + argument1
 ```

-In Godot instead of using the names `argumentX` you should use a more descriptive name, that will create a variable that you can use from inside your function.
+In Godot instead of using the names `argumentX` it is recommended that you use a more descriptive name.
+Every argument named when you declare the function will create a variable that you can use from inside of it.

 ```gdscript
 func add_numbers(number_one, number_two):